edgio-docs/edgio-docs/src/pages/guides/response_headers.md

         For example, `edd` identifies the DNS lookup time as measured by an edge POP's DPS.

     -   **f:** Fetch time in milliseconds.
-This metric measures the amount of time between when a server component received a request and and when the next server component in the route received it.
+This metric measures the amount of time between when a POP component forwards a request and when it receives a response.

         For example, `gdf` identifies total fetch time as measured by a global POP's DPS.